 In short, any notation in your credit file that indicates that you did not pay your debts exactly as originally agreed will be viewed negatively by credit-scoring firms, and potential lenders.

 - how does accepting a settlement offer affect your credit

 - does accepting a credit settlement offer result in lower rating?

-- Will accepting a debt settlement offer affect my credit score?
+- how does accepting a settlement offer on a credit card affect your credit rating

 Latest posts by Lynnette Khalfani-Cox, The Money Coach (see all)

 - 3 Sources of Free or Low-Cost Help With Student Loans - August 29, 2014